Installation Options#

 If you installed Detectron2 locally you can skip this section.

-This step is only if you did not install Detectron2 locally and intend to process your tagged videos using Google Colab.
-Google Colab uses CUDA 10.2 + torch 1.9.0.
+This step is only if you did not install Detectron2 locally and intend to train/run Detectron2 models on Google Colab.

 Google Colab